klapvogn/My_limnoria-plugin/Tvmaze/README.md

 was missing and presumed dead for five years before being discovered alive on a remote island in the Pacific.
 He returned home to Starling City, welcomed by his devoted mother Moira, beloved sister Thea and former flame Laurel Lance. [...]
 ```

+The `[...]` is _smart_truncate I have added, so it dosn't flood the channel with an pretty long summary